Indidev/MiMaSimu/README.md

 # MiMaSimu
-A Simulator for the minimal machine (taught at the kit in Karlsruhe, Germany), with a graphical UI.
+A Simulator for the minimal machine (taught at the kit in Karlsruhe, Germany, see http://ti.ira.uka.de/), with a graphical UI.

 ## General instructions
 The internal memory can be edited by clicking the edit memory button.